Your 7 Months Old Baby Growth and Development

 - Babbling: Random babbles include consonant-based sounds, and he may even start saying phrases.
-He will now be able to say ‘mama’ and ‘papa’ and slowly his vocabulary will enhance, he will even associate words with the objects around him.
+He will now be able to say ‘mama’ and ‘papa’, and slowly his vocabulary will enhance, and he will even associate words with the objects around him.

 Your baby will now not be phased when you leave the room for work.
-He will know that you’ll be coming back and will get a sense of time.
-Additionally, he may be moody or cranky during the teething process and cry a lot when he sees strangers or people he doesn’t recognize.
-You may have trouble putting him to bed, and his behaviour may become challenging at times simply because he is exploring and observing his surroundings.
+He will know that you are coming back.
+Additionally, he may be moody or cranky during the teething process, and may cry a lot when he sees strangers or people he doesn’t recognize.
+You may have trouble putting him to bed, and his behaviour may become challenging at times, simply because he is exploring and observing his surroundings.

 7-Months-Old Baby Activities